kjetilge/mantra-material-ui-kickstarter/README.md

 * [meteor astronomy](https://github.com/jagi/meteor-astronomy) models (looking forward to the upcoming v2)

-* bootstrap theme module based on [Flatly](https://bootswatch.com/flatly/) with a configuration file, you can replace it or remove if you have other requirements
+* Material theme module with a configuration file, you can replace it or remove if you have other requirements

 ![screen homepage](public/screens/homepage.png)